International Programs

 International & Exchange Students

-Northeastern welcomes students from other countries as degree-seeking bachelor's and master's students; as exchange students who come for a semester or year-long experience; and those who come to study English as a second Language.
+NEIU welcomes students from other countries as degree-seeking bachelor's and master's students; as exchange students who come for a semester or year-long experience; and those who come to study English as a second Language.
 All International students are eligible to live on campus in NEIU's residence hall, The Nest.

 All students coming from outside the U.S. may arrive up to thirty (30) days before the start of their academic program.
 They are encouraged to do so, to secure housing and get properly settled.
-OIP will issue all international students either a Form I-20 or DS-2019 to enable them to apply for an F1 or J1 visa.
-Upon arriving in the US all studetns must report to OIP before classes start to submit copies of their passport, visa, I-94 form, local address, and course registration, as well as their original Financial Form(s) and bank statement(s), etc.
+OIP will issue all international students either a Form I-20 or DS-2019 to enable them to apply for an F1 or J1 visa, respectively.
+Upon arriving in the US all students must report to OIP before classes start to submit copies of their passport, visa, I-94 form, local address, and course registration.

-All new students coming from outside the U.S. are required to attend the new international student orientation day conducted by OIP staff.
-The orientation occurs a few days before classes begin.
+All new F-1 and J-1 students are required to attend the New International Student Information Session conducted by OIP staff.
+The session occurs a few days before classes begin.
 Participation in orientation helps to ensure new international students understand both the university and the laws that could have an impact on their international student status.
 To maintain international student status, all international students must meet USCIS enrollment requirements and may not work off campus without authorization.
-The orientation dates and times are provided in a letter included in the admission packet.

 Students Coming to Learn English